strapi/documentation/docusaurus/docs/dev-docs/quick-start.md

 3. In the new browser tab that opens, ensure the confirmation code is the same as in the terminal and click **Confirm**.<br/>Alternatively, if a browser tab did not automatically open, copy and paste the link from the terminal and type the confirmation code in the form if it's not pre-filled already, then click **Confirm**.

 4. Still in the browser tab, click **Continue with GitHub**.
-If you are not already logged in into GitHub in your current browser session, you might be redirected to the GitHub login page.
+If you are not already logged in into GitHub with your current browser session, you might be redirected to a GitHub login page.

 5. Once logged in, the browser will display a "Congratulations, you're all set!" message and you can safely close the browser tab and get back to the terminal.